Tropes A to E | Tropes F to J | Tropes K to O | Tropes P to T | Tropes U to Z

-- Suddenly Voiced: Adam "Punch" Clay after Gil upgrades him during a resurrection.
+- Suddenly Speaking: Adam "Punch" Clay after Gil upgrades him during a resurrection.
 After several decades of not speaking, it's hard to make him stop again.

 - Sufficiently Analyzed Magic: Trope Namer.
 In the Cinderella side story, Agatha as Cinderella fixes the Fairy Godmother's malfunctioning magic wand, despite being told she couldn't possibly understand the principles behind its operation.